+The album kicks off with ‘Day Release To The Moon’, documenting a grand, but turbulent emotional journey that will “pull us closer to the sun / annihilate everyone”.
+Jazz’s manic guitar riffs mask the dark side of front-man Luke’s pessimistic wish, before drummer Henry’s relentless percussion punches through on second track ‘When We Wake Up’.
 The song assaults the senses from start to finish, and fans are guaranteed to mimic the mosh-pit that features in the accompanying video when they hear it live.
-Luke’s anthemic lyrics invite listeners to take a “front row seat for Armageddon”, which sounds tempting against a back drop of manic guitar noise.
-‘Bottle Bank’ follows with more of Jazz’s trademark spiraling riffs and Mike’s thundering bass lines, leaving listeners sweaty and short of breath three tracks in.
+Luke’s anthemic lyrics invite listeners to take a “front row seat for Armageddon”, which sounds tempting against their back drop of manic guitar noise.
+‘Bottle Bank’ follows with more of Jazz’s trademark spiraling riffs and Mike’s thundering bass lines, leaving listeners sweaty and short of breath just three tracks in.

-Just as you’re on your way back down to earth, the toxic punk blur of ‘Napalm Bubblegum’ blasts you back in to the band’s sonic atmosphere.
-Luke’s visceral Essex accent and Henry’s savage drumming provide the ultimate punk infused sound to bounce around your bedroom walls to.
+The eponymous ‘Alien Human Emotions’ comprehends emotional black holes via dense bass lines and thoughtful lyrics, before the gentler ‘Millennials’ provides a moment for introspective reflection.
+Named after a social label that’s doused in negativity, Asylums have reclaimed the term and turned it into a thought provoking, comforting tune.
+Just as you’re on your way back down to earth, the toxic punk blur of ‘Napalm Bubblegum’ blasts you back into the band’s sonic atmosphere.
+Luke’s visceral Essex intonation and Henry’s savage drumming provide the ultimate punk infused sound to bounce around your bedroom walls to.
 ‘Pause’ is an aptly named interlude track – because even Asylums need to take a second to catch their breath sometimes.

 PHOTO CREDIT: Kana Waiwaiku